-Ysgol Glan Clwyd offers English speaking pupils the chance to learn Welsh and become fluent in the language.
-The school provides interested Year 6 primary school pupils with an intensive introductory course to develop their skills in Welsh.
+Ysgol Glan Clwyd offers English speaking pupils the chance to become fluent Welsh speakers whilst fully embracing secondary school life.
+Their journey at Ysgol Glan Clwyd will begin during their last half term of Year 6 when they will join us for an intensive 6 week introductory course to develop their Welsh skills.
 If they decide to attend the school they then follow an accelerated special programme of study in Years 7 and 8 and by Year 9 are able to study in Welsh alongside all other pupils.

 During their time at secondary school, they will be taught by various subject teachers who have received specialist training in bilingual education and who are sensitive to their needs as learners.

+The Immersion Scheme is specially created with non-Welsh speakers in mind.
 The intensive course at the end of year 6 is an opportunity to give pupils an effective injection of basic language skills.
-These skills are then built upon from year 7 onwards in every area of school life.
+These skills are then built upon from Year 7 onwards in every area of school life.

 What are the advantages for my child by taking part in this project?